2019 UEFA European Under-19 Championship qualification: Draw

 The draw for the elite round was held on 6 December 2018, 11:00 CET (UTC+1), at the UEFA headquarters in Nyon, Switzerland.

 The teams were seeded according to their results in the qualifying round.
 Portugal and Germany, which received byes to the elite round, were automatically seeded into Pot A. Each group contained one team from Pot A, one team from Pot B, one team from Pot C, and one team from Pot D. Teams from the same qualifying round group could not be drawn in the same group.
 For political reasons, Russia and Ukraine would not be drawn in the same group.

 Groups

-The elite round is scheduled to be played on the following FIFA International Match Calendar dates unless all four teams agree to play on another date: